 [Section 59G inserted by No. 39 of 1999 s.
 7.]

 59H.
-Application of Financial Administration and Audit Act 1985
+Financial Management Act 2006, application of

 (1) Any acts or things done by the Board under this Act or any other written law are to be regarded —

 (a) as services under the control of the department of the Public Service principally assisting the Minister in the administration of this Part for the purposes of section 52 of the Financial Management Act 2006; and